vdelachaux/4DPop-Family/README.md

 ### 📌 **macOS user on ARM processor**.
 >Since version **19R5**, 4DPop components are signed and notarized.
 >In order not to break the notarization, you need to download the provided **4DPop-Family-XX.dmg** which is also signed & notarized.
->Another method is to clone the repository and select the branch corresponding to your 4D version.
+>Another method is to clone the repository…

 ### 📌 **Users of Windows or macOS on Intel processor**.
 >Download the provided **Source code (zip)** file